 There’s no question that the Tree of Life’s origins pre-date the Celts as it is a powerful symbol in Ancient Egyptian mythology among others.
 There are various designs associated with this symbol but the Celtic version dates to at least 2,000 B.C.
 This is when carvings of the design were found in Northern England during the Bronze Age.
 Obviously, this also predates the Celts by over 1,000 years.

 It would appear as if the Celts adopted their Tree of Life symbol from that of the Norse who believed the source of all life on Earth was a world ash tree they called Yggdrasil.
-In the Norse tradition, the Tree of Life led to nine different worlds including the land of Fire,
+In the Norse tradition, the Tree of Life led to nine different worlds including the land of Fire, world of the dead (Hel) and the land of the Aesir (Asgard).
+Nine was an important number in both Norse and Celtic cultures.

 The Celtic Tree of Life varies from its Norse counterpart in terms of its design which is folded with branches and forms a circle with the tree’s roots.
 If you look closely, you’ll notice that the design is pretty much a circle with a tree in it.

 According to the Ancient Celtic Druids, the Tree of Life possessed special powers.
 When they cleared an area for the purposes of settlement, a single tree would be left in the centre which became known as the Tree of Life.
-It provided food, warmth and shelter to the population and was also an important meeting place for
+It provided food, warmth and shelter to the population and was also an important meeting place for high ranking members of the tribe.

 As it also provided nourishment to animals, this tree was believed to take care of all life on Earth.
 The Celts also believed that each tree was an ancestor of a human being.
 It is said that Celtic tribes would only inhabit locations where such a tree was present.